microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 1. Test the endpoint

     One way to hit the endpoint is by port forwarding.
-Check an example in [Deploy the application in Kubernetes ](https://github.com/microsoft/ApplicationInsights-Kubernetes/blob/develop/examples/ZeroUserCodeLightup.Net6/README.md#deploy-the-application-in-kubernetes), looking for "Port forward for testing" specifically.
+Check out the example in [Deploy the application in Kubernetes](https://github.com/microsoft/ApplicationInsights-Kubernetes/blob/develop/examples/ZeroUserCodeLightup.Net6/README.md#deploy-the-application-in-kubernetes), looking for "Port forward for testing" section specifically.

 1. Delete the cluster after the test